-it's chosen by your employer and ru un by Aviva , An Independent Governance Con receiving value for money.
+it's chosen by your employer

+and run by Aviva

+An Independent Governance Committee ensures that members are receiving value for money.
+Find out more on page 6.

 The money in your pension pot is yours for life.
 If you decide to leave your employer, it's up to you what you do with your pension.
 You could leave your money where it is until you decide to take some or all of it or move it to another pension, such as your new employer's pension.